deeppavlov/chatsky/docs/source/user_guides/optimization_guide.rst

 * Using caching for resource-consuming callbacks and actions may also prove to be a helpful strategy.
   In this manner, you can improve the computational efficiency of your pipeline, while making very few changes to the code itself.
-Chatsky includes a caching mechanism for response functions.
-However, the simplicity of the Chatsky API makes it easy to integrate any custom caching solutions that you may come up with.
-  See the `Cache tutorial <../tutorials/tutorials.utils.1_cache.py>`__.

 * Finally, be mindful about the use of computationally expensive algorithms, like NLU classifiers or LLM-based generative networks, since those require a great deal of time and resources